emsaw721/lab-rats/README.md

 If they are a new user, they will see an empty dashboard with the option to create their first notebook.
 ![Alt text](./images/lab-bench-new-user-dash.png)

-The user also has the option to view and edit the experiments contained within each notbook, as well as view and post comments to an experiment.
+The user also has the option to view and edit the experiments contained within each notbook, as well as view and post comments and attachments to an experiment.
 ![Alt text](./images/lab-bench-experiment-list.png)
 ![Alt text](./images/lab-bench-edit-experiment.png)
 ![Alt text](./images/lab-bench-new-experiment.png)